-According to a 2018 study by the Federal Reserve, the popularity of electronic payments grew faster from 2016 to 2017 than any other year on record.
 Since the widespread adoption of non-prepaid debit cards by consumer banking clients began nearly two decades ago, payments lawyers, financial services entities, and government agencies have been paying careful attention to the use of electronic payments.
-Remote payments have also continued to grow as a share of general-purpose card payments, and the value of in-person, chip-authenticated card payments surpassed in-person payments without chip authentication for the first time in 2017.
+Remote payments have also continued to grow as a share of general-purpose card payments, and the value of in-person, chip-authenticated card payments have surpassed in-person payments without chip authentication.
 Meanwhile, large commercial banks continued to experience a decline in the number of check payments and cash withdrawals from automated teller machines (ATM).

 Image source: Board of Governors of the Federal Reserve System

-Private studies confirmed these trends, reporting that in 2017 more than 70 percent of online shoppers said they used digital-payment services, including mobile wallets, one-click checkout buttons, and peer-to-peer (P2P) payment apps.
-Four consumers in 10 said they always or sometimes used such digital solutions when they paid.
-However, nearly 40 percent of consumers surveyed also said they opted not to complete a digital transaction, stating concerns about online security—concerns supported by the fact that 73 percent of merchants reported that fraudulent online sales have remained the same or even increased.
-This presents a significant risk to retailers, and the banks and electronic payment providers that process these transactions.
+Private studies confirmed these trends, reporting that online shoppers primarily use digital-payment services, including mobile wallets, one-click checkout buttons, and peer-to-peer (P2P) payment apps.
+However, a percentage of consumers surveyed said they opted not to complete a digital transaction, stating concerns about online security, which present a significant risk to retailers, and the banks and electronic payment providers that process these transactions.

 In this shifting landscape, Bradley’s Payments team can help.
 We have decades of experience in representing financial institutions, e-payment providers, payment processors, and online retailers in regulatory compliance and enforcement matters, licensing issues, litigation matters, corporate transactions, and protecting intellectual property.
 From credit cards, debit cards, prepaid cards, gift cards, Automated Clearing House (ACH) transactions, and rewards programs to emerging technologies such as mobile wallets and cryptocurrencies, we leverage our extensive experience in the payments industry to counsel clients facing various challenges in this rapidly evolving legal landscape.
 We pride ourselves on our ability to create value through our legal experience and client-centered service.

-Bradley’s Payment Systems team has assisted a variety of institutions in “remaking” themselves to comply with the myriad of regulatory regimes covering this industry.
+Bradley’s Payments team has assisted a variety of institutions in “remaking” themselves to comply with the myriad regulatory regimes covering this industry.
 Bradley has also acted in an advisory capacity, assisting clients in responding to regulatory inquiries, as well as in developing more robust compliance and “best practice” programs, often under the guidance of pending consent orders or regulatory directives.
 These efforts include:

 Please see Bradley’s Regulatory Compliance page for additional information regarding the depth of our regulatory compliance experience.